 I have a 3D model of the required component and would like to order it online from igus in the print service and have it manufactured within one to three days.

-I would like to print components myself and am looking for wear-resistant materials suitable for use in FDM and laser sintering printers.
+I would like to print components myself and am looking for wear-resistant materials suitable for use in FDM, laser sintering and DLP printers.

 I know my application and would like to use the CAD configurator to configure and download an individual 3D model for various designs.

 Get practical tips on designing functional parts for manufacture in the 3D printing service that will help extend your part's service life.

 In the igus test laboratory, we always conduct tests to determine our materials' wear resistance.
 The results form the basis of our service life calculators.
 You too can use them to calculate your printed components' expected service life in just a few clicks.

 With the innovative MULTI changeover system, Thyssenkrupp has invented a pioneering lift system for skyscrapers.
 Its linear drive moves cabins in a continuous loop, allowing them to travel not only vertically and horizontally, but also at a slant.
 In this application, complex 3D printed plain bearings made of the iglidur i3 wear-resistant plastic were used due to their fast availability and outstanding guiding characteristics.